kCottrell-dev/Group-Project/README.md

 # Subway Ordering System

-T heapplication will be an automated Ordering System for Subway.
+The application will be an automated Ordering System for Subway.
 It will use a GUI to interact with the user.
 A user chooses:

 Size of sandwich
 Type of bread